moshix/UnixNJE/README.md

 To execute it you need sudo privileges, or need to be root.

-Run the binroutes command to create /usr/local/funetnje/binroutes, then start funetnje as a daemon
+Run the njeroutes command described in the previous section to create /usr/local/funetnje/funetnje.route.routes, then start funetnje as a daemon

 Enable "mesg yes" for your shell session to receive messages from other nodes.